Ujjain: Government and jurisdiction

 Most of the regions surrounding the city are administered by the Ujjain Municipal Corporation (UMC).
 The city is administered by a Divisional Commissioner and a Collectorate Office as well as the Mayor.
 They are responsible for the town and Country Planning Department, Forest Department, Public Health Engineering, Public Works Department and MP Electricity Board.

 Ujjain has been a metropolitan municipality with a mayor-council form of government.
 The Ujjain Municipal Corporation (UMC) was established in 1956 under the Madhya Pradesh Nagar Palika Nigam Adhiniyam.
 The UMC was established in 1886 as Nagar Palika, but the Municipal Corporation of Ujjain was declared on a par with the Gwalior Municipal Corporation.
 The UMC is responsible for public education, correctional institutions, libraries, public safety, recreational facilities, sanitation, water supply, local planning and welfare services.
 The mayor and councillors are elected to five-year terms.

 The Ujjain Development Authority, also known as UDA, is the urban planning agency serving Ujjain.
 Its headquarters are located in the Bharatpuri area of Ujjain.
 It was established under the Madhya Pradesh Town and Country Planning Act, 1973.

 Ujjain Lok Sabha constituency is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in central India.
-This constituency came into existence in 1951 as one of the 9 Lok Sabha constituencies in the erstwhile Madhya Bharat state.
+This constituency came into existence in 1951 as one of the 9 LokSabha constituencies in the erstwhile Madhya Bharat state.
 It is reserved for the candidates belonging to the Scheduled Castes since 1966.
 This constituency covers the entire Ujjain district and part of Ratlam district.
 Previously, Dr. Chintamani Malviya of the Bharatiya Janata Party was the member of parliament who won in the 2014 Indian general elections.

-The Current Member of Parliament from Ujjain is Anil Firojiya (BJP) after the Lok Sabha Election of 2019.
+The current Member of Parliament from Ujjain is Anil Firojiya (BJP) after the Lok Sabha Election of 2019.